Kenya

 Pending NGO Legislative / Regulatory Initiatives

-4. The Assembly and Demonstration Bill, 2024 went before the National Assembly for the first reading on August 7, 2024.
-The Bill aims to provide a legal framework for the regulation of assemblies and demonstrations.
-It stipulates that a person intending to hold an assembly or demonstration must notify the regulating officer in advance.
-It also gives power to the regulating officer to impose conditions on the carrying out of an assembly or demonstration and such conditions may relate to public safety, the maintenance of public order, or the protection of the rights and freedoms of persons.
-In addition, the Bill specifies the prohibitions during an assembly or demonstration, and imposes liability for damage on an organization or person who convenes or takes part in an assembly or demonstration.
-Lastly, it sets out the powers of the police during an assembly or demonstration.
+3. The Assembly and Demonstration Bill, 2024 came before the National Assembly for the first reading on August 7, 2024.
+The Bill stipulates that the organizers of an assembly or demonstration must notify the regulatory officer in advance.
+It authorizes the regulatory officer to impose conditions on an assembly or demonstration that may relate to public safety, the maintenance of public order, or the protection of the rights and freedoms of persons.
+In addition, the Bill imposes liability for damage on both the convenors of and participants in an assembly or demonstration.
 The public submitted comments on the Bill during the public participation phase that ended in September 2024.
-The Bill has not yet proceeded to the next stage.
+As of June 2025, the Bill has not yet proceeded to the next stage.

 We are unaware of any other pending legislative/regulatory initiatives affecting NGOs.
 Please help keep us informed; if you are aware of pending initiatives, write to ICNL at ngomonitor@icnl.org.